larkintuckerllc/aws-architect-associate/1/1.1/vpc/README.md

 ![Private VPC](private.png)

+### NAT

+You can use a NAT device to enable instances in a private subnet to connect to the internet (for example, for software updates) or other AWS services, but prevent the internet from initiating connections with the instances.

+AWS offers two kinds of NAT devices—a NAT gateway or a NAT instance.
+We recommend NAT gateways, as they provide better availability and bandwidth over NAT instances.
+The NAT Gateway service is also a managed service that does not require your administration efforts.
+A NAT instance is launched from a NAT AMI.
+You can choose to use a NAT instance for special purposes.

+Each EC2 instance performs source/destination checks by default.
+This means that the instance must be the source or destination of any traffic it sends or receives.
+However, a NAT instance must be able to send and receive traffic when the source or destination is not itself.
+Therefore, you must disable source/destination checks on the NAT instance.

 ### Misc

+OSI Model: Please Do Not Throw Sausage Pizza Away

+AWS No Support Multicast (L2 feature)

+TCP / UDP / ICMP

+Ports; Well Known and Ephemeral

 > VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
 Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.